janhq/cortex.so/docs/basic-usage/integration/py-library.md

 :::warning
 🚧 Cortex.cpp is currently under development.
 Our documentation outlines the intended behavior of Cortex, which may not yet be fully implemented in the codebase.
 :::
-Cortex can be used in a Python application with the `cortex.py` library.
-Cortex provides a Python client library as a **fork of OpenAI's [Python library](https://github.com/openai/openai-python)** with additional methods for Local AI.
+Cortex.cpp can be used in a Python application with the `cortex.py` library.
+Cortex.cpp provides a Python client library as a **fork of OpenAI's [Python library](https://github.com/openai/openai-python)** with additional methods for Local AI.
 ## Installation

 ```py